 Dr. Tammy Bosler began studying Yoga in 1999 in southern California.
 Since then, she has participated in hundreds of hours of classes, workshops, retreats, and private instruction primarily with teachers from the Viniyoga tradition, particularly from the American Viniyoga Institute (AVI).
 She completed a 500 hour teacher training certification from AVI in 2007 and wrote a Yoga Teachers’ Guide to Yoga with Pregnant Women for the AVI program.
 She has taught both adults and children part-time in group classes and through individual training sessions since 2002.
-She is a Registered Yoga Teacher (RYT 500) through International Yoga Alliance
+She is a Registered Yoga Teacher and education provider (RYT 500 & E-RYT 200) through International Yoga Alliance.

 She completed a doctorate in physics in 2004 at the University of California Irvine.
 Her academic background in astrophysics gives her a particularly analytical approach to Yoga both in her personal practice and as a teacher.
 Tammy has primarily worked in the fields of astronomical research and science policy since 2004 though teaching Yoga has been integrated into her time from the beginning of her professional training.